 After attending this programme, delegates will understand:

-- How to take care of themselves while taking care of others.
+How to take care of yourself while taking care of your customers.

 They will also be able to:

 Show your customers how important you believe they are